OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 ### Step 2: Customize the HTML

+The HTML markup in file **index.html** renders the user interface (UI) of the add-in task pane.
+In this step, you'll customize the HTML to create the task pane UI of the Room Validator add-in.

-1. Open the file **index.html** to specify the HTML for the add-in.
+1. Open the file **index.html**.

 1. Replace the entire contents of the `body` tag with the following HTML markup, and save the file.